Kitware/vtk-js/Documentation/content/docs/develop_class.md

-title: Creating a new class in vtk.js
 ---
+title: Creating a new class in VTK.js
+---

+# Creating a new class in VTK.js

-This guide illustrates how to add new classes to the vtk.js repository and the concepts behind the infrastructure we use.
+This guide illustrates how to add new classes to the VTK.js repository and the concepts behind the infrastructure we use.
 All code in this document relies on the `@kitware/vtk.js` package.

-First of all, vtk.js does not rely on the class definition that was brought in with the ES6 specification.
-Instead, vtk.js provides a closure based infrastructure which lets us compose methods into specific instances without any hierarchical constraint.
+First of all, VTK.js does not rely on the class definition that was brought in with the ES6 specification.
+Instead, VTK.js provides a closure based infrastructure which lets us compose methods into specific instances without any hierarchical constraint.
 Due to our closure paradigm methods can be used outside of their instance context and can be directly be passed as callbacks.
 Therefore their usage does not require `this` to be referenced each time.

 By convention, we create a directory for each of our class.
 The name of the directory must be the name of the class capitalized without its "vtk" prefix (although when importing a class, we will add the "vtk" prefix).
 The definition of that class should be held in an "index.js" file within that directory.